-• Prerequisite: Student must be a nonnative English speaker and show the need for assistance in the English language through placement testing.
+• Prerequisite: Students must be nonnative English speakers and show the need for assistance in the English language through placement testing (WIDA Screener or WIDA ACCESS scores).

-The focus of this course is to help English Language Learners (ELL's) increase their knowledge and usage of English in the academic setting.
-Because there will always be multiple ability levels in this class, students are expected to complete some assignments with a partner or in a small group setting, i.e. at times students must work independently from direct teacher guidance in class.
-The four major skills (reading, writing, listening, speaking) are practiced in a variety of manners (e.g. individually, in pairs, as a whole class) through a variety of activities (e.g. projects, games, traditional written work.).
+The focus of this course is to help Multilingual Learners (MLs) increase their knowledge and usage of English in the academic setting.
+The four major skills (reading, writing, listening, speaking) are practiced in a variety of manners through a variety of activities.
+Additionally, there is a focus on Grammar and usage to help assist students in their writing and speaking.
 Apart from the acquisition of language and academic skills, students will also study cultural topics of the United States and of their native countries.
 English is the language of instruction and of class work.

-The number of semesters an ELL should enroll in ENL will vary based on factors such as the individual's age and English skills.
-It is recommended that a student remain in the ENL program until the teacher suggests removal from the program or until he/she obtains a score of "4" or more on the WIDA Assessment Test.
+The number of semesters a Multilingual Learner should enroll in ENL will vary based on factors such as the individual's English proficiency skills or progress in other classes.
+It is recommended that a student remain in the ENL program until the student obtains a score of "5" or higher on the WIDA Assessment Test.